-Should a payor have any problems while trying to submit files, they can submit questions to: Joseph Franklin joseph.franklin@s-3.com.
-In the event of an issue requiring immediate assistance, contact Sravani Mallela at sravani.mallela@s-3.com or by calling 301-628-3225.
+Should a payor have any problems while trying to submit files, they can submit questions to: Joseph Franklin joseph.franklin@dlhcorp.com.
+In the event of an issue requiring immediate assistance, contact Sravani Mallela at sravani.mallela@dlhcorp.com or by calling 301-628-3225.

 File Naming Conventions